Safiya Nygaard: Personal life

 Nygaard is married to YouTube collaborator Tyler Williams.
-Several YouTubers, including Jenna Mourey (Jenna Marbles) and Cristine Rotenberg (Simply Nailogical), attended Nygaard and Williams' 2019 wedding.
+Several YouTubers, including Jenna Mourey (Jenna Marbles) and Cristine Rotenberg (Simply Nailogical), attended Nygaard and Williams' wedding in late 2019.

-In 2015, Nygaard and Williams acquired a cat named Crusty.
-He ended up becoming a prominent part of Safiya's channel.
+In 2015, Nygaard and Williams adopted a stray cat named Crusty.
+Nygaard described him as a prominent part of her YouTube channel.
 Crusty died in late 2021 due to old age.
-Nygaard uploaded a YouTube video as a tribute to Crusty on April 2, 2022.
+Nygaard uploaded a video to her YouTube channel, entitled “Our Ancient Street Cat Passed Away”, as a tribute to Crusty on April 2, 2022.
+The video detailed Crusty’s life with Nygaard and Williams up until his death.
 They adopted another stray kitten, whom they named Cosmo, a few months later.

-In 2021, Nygaard and Williams sold their house in Studio City, Los Angeles, which they originally purchased in 2019.
-It was bought by actress Uzo Aduba for $3.1 million, turning a $200k profit in under two years of ownership.
-Nygaard and Williams temporarily moved to Philadelphia from Los Angeles in early 2021 before permanently relocating to Raleigh, North Carolina that February.
+In 2019, Nygaard and Williams bought a house in Studio City, Los Angeles for $2.9 million, which they sold in 2021.
+It was bought by actress Uzo Aduba for $3.1 million, turning a $200,000 profit in under two years of ownership.
+Nygaard and Williams temporarily moved to Philadelphia in early 2021 before permanently relocating to Raleigh, North Carolina that February.